 OVC welcomes applications that involve two or more entities; however, one eligible entity must be the applicant and the others must be proposed as subrecipients.
 The applicant must be the entity with primary responsibility for administering the funding and managing the entire project.
-Applicants may submit more than one application, and may be included as subrecipients in multiple proposals.
+Only one application per lead applicant will be considered; however, subrecipients may be part of multiple proposals.